Helen, Georgia: Tubing Down The Chattahoochee River With Cool River Tubing

 Just lay back and relax

-8 Things to Know About Cool River Tubing
+8 Things to Know About Cool River Tubing While Tubing in Helen, GA

 • Cool River has spotless dressing rooms on-site, as well as restrooms, which is so helpful.
 We explored Helen after our tube ride so just changed there and headed into town.

-• There is a picnic area at the Headwaters Outpost and Chattahoochee Outpost, along with the Headwaters Cafe where you can purchase pizza, sandwiches and ice cream.
+• There is a picnic area at the Headwaters Outpost and Chattahoochee Outpost, along with the Headwaters Cafe where you can purchase pizza, sandwiches, and ice cream.

-• Kids have to be at least three years old in order to go tubing.
+• Kids have to be at least two years old in order to go tubing.
 The one-hour ride has a few, small rapids that are really fun and nothing dangerous, but of course, kids need to be watched in the water.
 Each person gets their own tube.
 For people wanting to ride the waterslide, the minimum height is 42”.

 • Cool River Tubing is pet-friendly.
 We saw people bringing their pets on tubes.